cltl/python-for-text-analysis/README.md

 All blocks except block IV will consist of three lectures.
 There is one additional lecture for block IV.

+Chapters 19, 20, and 21 will not be tested in the Assignments (nor on the exam).
+They serve as additional resources.

 **Lecture 1**

-In the first lecture, we introduce some of the new topics.
-It is highly recommended to go through the chapter notebooks in preparation for the classes.
+In the first lecture, we explain and practice the basics of the new block.
+It is highly recommended to go through the chapter notebooks **in preparation** for the classes.
+Feel free to watch the additional video material provided on Canvas to understand the basic notions.
 After the first lecture, you are expected to start working on the assignment and consult the chapters for things that are unclear to you.

-Please be aware that the assignments can most likely not be completed in a single day.
+Please be aware that the level of the assignments is a little bit higher than the level of the exercises provided at the end of each chapter.
+Solving the assignments requires taking some extra steps; you will have to combine notions from different chapters and most likely go through several cycles of trial and error.
+Therefore, please tkae into account that the assignments can most likely not be completed in a single day.
 Also, solving code problems is much easier if you have **sufficient time for breaks**.

 **Lecture 2**

-In the second lecture, we will further highlight some of the theory, and you will have time to work on the assignment in class.
+In the second lecture, we will further highlight some of the theory, and you will have time to practice more advanced notions.
 Support will be provided by the teachers and student assistants.
-It is highly recommended to prepare questions you have about the assignment.
-We will dedicate time TO this in this lecture.
-You will finish the assignment between the second and third lecture and hand it in on either Tuesday or Friday.
+It is highly recommended to prepare questions you have about the assignment and post them on Piazza (see bellow) before class.
+Ideally, we can prepare the lecture in such a way that it will help you finalize your assignment.
+You will finish the assignment between the second and third lecture and hand it in on either Wednesday or Friday.

 **Lecture 3**